davidssmith/rawarray-rust/README.md

 I believe the world doesn't need another hierarchical data container.
 We already have one of those---it's called a filesystem.
 What is needed is a simple one-to-one mapping of data structures to disk files that preserves metadata and is fast and simple to read and write.

-In addition to int, uint, and float of arbitrary sizes, RA also supports
+In addition to int, uint, and float of arbitrary sizes, RawArray also supports

 (1) **complex floats**: which other common formats, such as HDF5, don't have.

-(2) **composite types**: RA handles reading and writing these, but the encoding and decoding of those is left to the user, since only they can know the structure of their `struct`.
+(2) **composite types**: RawArray handles reading and writing these, but the encoding and decoding of those is left to the user, since only they can know the structure of their `struct`.
 Decoding can be as simple as a typecast, however, for types of fixed size.
+In Rust they are read as a `Vec<T>`, so you are free to handle it as you like.

-As an aside, the RA format is technically recursive (or fractal?!).
-You could store an array of RA files in a RA file if you want by defining the file as a composite type.
+As an aside, the RawArray format is technically recursive (or fractal?!).
+You could store an array of RawArray files in a RawArray file if you want by defining the file as a composite type.

 Format
 -----------